dortania/OpenCore-Install-Guide/AMD/zen.md

 ::: tip Info

-Settings relating to the kernel, for us we'll be enabling the following:
+Settings relating to the kernel, for us we'll be changing the following:

 | Quirk | Enabled | Comment |
 | :--- | :--- | :--- |